manticoresoftware/manticoresearch/manual/Node_info_and_management/Profiling/Query_plan.md

 <!-- example SHOW PLAN -->

 `SHOW PLAN` is an SQL statement that displays the execution plan of the previous `SELECT` statement.
-The plan gets generated and stored during the actual execution, so profiling must be enabled in the current session **before** running that statement.
-That can be done with a `SET profiling=1` statement.
+The plan is generated and stored during the actual execution, so profiling must be enabled in the current session **before** running that statement.
+This can be done with a `SET profiling=1` statement.

-To view query execution plan in JSON queries, add `"profile":true` to the query.
+To view the query execution plan in JSON queries, add `"profile": true` to the query.
 The result appears as a `profile` property in the result set.

-Note, there are 2 things returned in the SQL mode:
+Note that there are two things returned in the SQL mode:
-* `transformed_tree` which shows the full-text query decomposition
+* `transformed_tree`, which shows the full-text query decomposition
-* `enabled_indexes` which shows information about effective secondary indexes
+* `enabled_indexes`, which shows information about effective secondary indexes

 <!-- intro -->
 ##### SQL: